StarChart-Labs/operations/README.md

 ## Writing Code

+- Source files should follow consistent formatting pattern(s)
+- Source files should have consistent and accurate copyright statements present
 - Pull requests should be small and focused to specific issues or improvements
-- Tests should be present for new functionality, and to ensure fixed bugs do not regress
-- Source files should follow consistent formatting pattern(s)
+- Pull requests will be assigned/commented on to/by a maintainer within a week of filing
+- Pull requests are compiled and tested prior to merge
+- TODOs should not be added unless associated with an issue
 - APIs meant for external consumption should be documented
-- If breaking changes are made, the old and new methodologies should both exist at some point in time, and deprecation documentation on the old method should include details on how to migrate
-- TODOs should not be added unless associated with an issue
 - Code quality guidelines should be established and enforced prior to merge
+- Tests should be present for new functionality, and to ensure fixed bugs do not regress
 - Change log entries for changes should be added at the time the change is applied
-- Pull requests are compiled and tested prior to merge
-- Pull requests will be assigned/commented on to/by a maintainer within a week of filing
+- If breaking changes are made, the old and new methodologies should both exist at some point in time, and deprecation documentation on the old method should include details on how to migrate

 ## Documentation